-Incipio has expanded their case line-up for 2013, offering up some entirely new products including the much anticipated waterproof Atlas case for the iPhone 5.
-Also new this year are a few updates to some of their popular cases.
-One such update is the addition of carbon fiber to their DualPro cases, which we reviewed last year.
+Incipio has expanded their case line-up for 2013, offering up some entirely new products including the much anticipated waterproof Atlas case for the iPhone 5 and an update of the Incipio DualPro Carbon Fiber Case, which we reviewed last year.
 So what’s changed and is the end result any different?
-Read on for our comprehensive review of the Incipio DualPro Carbon Fiber Case.
+Read on for our comprehensive review.

 What we liked from the DualPro case design reviewed last year is back and shows some nice refinement.
 The DualPro case is a two-part case that is part silicone and part hard shell, with the latter constructed from rigid plextonium.
 Is Doc Brown involved in the product naming?
 The silicone is soft, flexible and relatively thin on the sides and back.
 It gets slightly thicker at the top and bottom of the iPhone.
 The purpose of the inner case is to provide a layer of shock absorption.
 Extra padding are in areas where the hard shell is not protecting the iPhone.